20 Assessing the Modeling Conditions

 where the “predicted mean response” is often called the predicted, or fitted, value.

-Residuals mimic the noise in the data generating process.
+Residuals mimic the noise in the data-generating process.

 For the simple linear regression model, the predicted mean response is computed by plugging into the formula